Foot orienteering: Long distance

-The long distance competition, previously called the classic distance competition, is the longest and toughest individual competition.
-Long competitions are held in forest, with expected winning time of 90–100 minutes, in physically demanding terrain with large-scale route choices and varying scale of technical difficulties.
+The long-distance competition, previously called the classic distance competition, is the longest and toughest individual competition.
+Long competitions are held in forested areas, with an expected winning time of 90–100 minutes, in physically demanding terrain with large-scale route choices and varying scale of technical difficulties.

 Middle distance

-The middle distance competition is a relatively shorter race held in forest, with expected winning time of 30–35 minutes in technically complex terrain.
+The middle distance competition is a relatively shorter race held in the forest, with an expected winning time of 30–35 minutes in technically complex terrain.
 (In 2003, the middle distance replaced a previous format called short distance competition where the expected winning time was 20-25 minutes.)

 Sprint

-Sprint competitions are high-speed competitions held in urban areas, which are technically easy but with difficult route choices.
+Sprint competitions are high-speed competitions held in urban areas, which are technically easier but often contain multiple different route choices.
 The expected winning time is 12–15 minutes.

 Relay

 The relay, composed of teams of 3, is a mass start event where different runners are separated by means of gaffling.
-The results are directly determined at the finish line.
+The results are determined directly at the finish line, once all runners have finished their respective runs.

 Sprint relay

-The sprint relay is run by teams of 4, where the first and the last must be women, in urban areas with mass start and gaffling.
-It is an exciting and television-friendly event where the runners compete head-to-head at a high-speed.
+The sprint relay is a team event run by four participants, with the first and last legs run by women.
+The race takes place in urban areas and uses a mass start and gaffling format.
+Teams compete head-to-head over a short-distance course.

 Knock-Out Sprint

-Knock-Out sprint (KO-Sprint) is the newest form urban orienteering to be added to international competition.
+Knock-Out sprint (KO-Sprint) is the newest form of urban orienteering to be added to international competition.
 It consists of a short qualifier race of around 10–12 minutes to determine the seeding for a subsequent series of very short mass start elimination races of around 6–8 minutes.
-These elimination races normally consist of six runner with the top two or three progressing, and can contain gaffling, loops, or runner's choice selection.
-Similar to the sprint relay, it is high paced and television friendly, with the elimination rounds happening quickly one after another.
+These elimination races normally consist of six runners with the top two or three progressing, and can contain gaffling, loops, or runner's choice selection.
+Similar to the sprint relay, it is high-paced and television-friendly, with the elimination rounds happening quickly, one after another.